 We have hands-on in-country experience with microenterprises in Africa, the Middle East, the Caribbean, Central America, Asia, Russia, and Eastern Europe.

-EFour also utilizes business coaches with complementary expertise in finance, information systems, and business advisory for specialized enterprise support.
+EFour also utilizes business coaches with expertise in finance, information systems, and business advisory for specialized enterprise support.

 bottom of page